 The general outlook about RA has changed over the past few years.
-In the past, people have long feared RA as one of the most disabling types of arthritis resulting joint deformities.
-The good news is that over the past 25 to 30 years there has been improvement in the understanding of rheumatoid arthritis.
-This has resulted in newer tests for diagnosis and when compared to earlier better use of current medications (also called conventional DMARDs – Disease modifying anti-rheumatic agents).
-This better understanding has translated into availability of newer medications (biologics and small molecule inhibitors – JAKinibs).
-The availability newer medications like biologics and small molecule inhibitors have been game changers in the treatment of rheumatoid arthritis (especially in individuals who do not respond very well to first line medications – also known as refractory RA).
+In the past, people have long feared RA as one of the most disabling types of arthritis resulting in joint deformities.
+The good news is that over the past 25 to 30 years there has been an improvement in the understanding of rheumatoid arthritis.
+This has resulted in newer tests for diagnosis and when compared to earlier better use of current medications (also called conventional DMARDs – Disease-modifying anti-rheumatic agents).
+This better understanding has resulted in the availability of newer medications (biologics and small molecule inhibitors – JAKinibs).
+The availability of newer medications like biologics and small molecule inhibitors have been game-changers in the treatment of rheumatoid arthritis (especially in individuals who do not respond very well to first-line medications – also known as refractory RA).
 Overall, the general outlook of RA has changed from a condition commonly causing joint deformities to the current scenario wherein individuals with RA lead normal and productive life.
-Due improvement in overall care these days we hardly see any individuals with RA having deformities.
+Due to improvement in overall care these days we hardly see any individuals with RA having deformities.

 What is rheumatoid arthritis?